1. Pa Pinh Top

 Mac Khen, a typical spice of the highlands, brings a strong aroma and a slightly spicy taste, creating a unique appeal for this dish.

 If you are planning to join a tour of Dien Bien, do not forget to try grilled chicken with mac khen to fully experience the culinary quintessence here.
-In particular, according to Dien Bien travel experience, you should enjoy this dish in the villages or local restaurants to enjoy the most authentic flavor.
+In particular, according to Dien Bien travel experience, you should enjoy this dish at the villages or local restaurants to enjoy the most authentic flavor.

 4. Grilled stream fish